CLOSING SOON – LAST TWO ROOMS!

 PAYMENT – $500pp deposit due on booking, balance due 60 days before the tour begins.

-Upon arrival in Auckland, we will be transferred by coach through some of New Zealand’s richest and most fertile rolling hills and valleys to our hotel in Hamilton.
-Then once checked in and refreshed we’ll head out for some welcome drinks and nice local dinner to talk about the week ahead and get to know everyone.
+Upon arrival in Auckland, make your way to our centrally located four-star hotel.
+Once checked in and refreshed we’ll meet for some welcome drinks and then head out to a nice local restaurant for dinner to talk about the week ahead and get to know everyone.

 Today we’re off to Waiheke Island by ferry where we’ll visit an award-winning olive oil mill, followed by two vineyards, each offering a range of gourmet tastes to accompany their wines.
 Treats may include oysters straight from Te Matuku Bay, wild honey, the famous local green herb spread, and artisan cheeses.
 Afterward, enjoy a platter lunch at one of our top vineyard restaurants.